pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

     style="width: 500px; height: auto; margin: 2em auto 2em;">
 </a>

-[!!!re-check validity, sources for this paragraph!!!]
+We examined how NeuroOn-recorded delta wave amplitude differs between (PSG-defined) N2 and N3 sleep stages.
+The results indicate that it is possible to differentiate between those two phases with approximately `75%` accuracy basing on a box-plot distribution.

 The delta band powers are similarly distinct in both NeuroOn and PSG, which may imply that the signal gathered can be used for advanced and precise sleep staging - maybe even more precise than the current NeuroOn's[^delta-power].
 This invalidates my initial assumption I approached NeuroOn with - that it's impossible to gather signal of good enough quality to reliably discern sleep stages from just 3 electrodes.
 Its analysis in real-time may still be very complex, which leaves us with another, maybe simpler option:

 ### Why use EEG?

-Even though NeuroOn's marketing success was largely founded in in usage of neuro-buzzwords[^neuro-buzzwords] one should also ask: if it is best-quality sleep staging for end-user that we're trying to achieve, should we use EEG?
+Even though NeuroOn's marketing success was largely founded in the usage of neuro-buzzwords[^neuro-buzzwords] one should also ask: if it is best-quality sleep staging for end-user that we're trying to achieve, should we use EEG?
 Are there different, less uncomfortable and more accurate methods of analyzing sleep?
 Or do users need to wake up with electrode prints on their forehead every morning to get a proper signal quality?

-Research done on clinical-grade wrist-worn devices[^actigraph]  [^actillume] suggests that is is possible to achieve results better than NeuroOn's by focusing on accelerometer analysis only.
+Research done on multiple PSG alternatives[^non-laboratory-alternatives], including clinical-grade wrist-worn devices[^actigraph]  [^actillume] suggests that is is possible to achieve results better than NeuroOn's by focusing on accelerometer analysis only.
 Respective teams were able to obtain `82-89%` agreement rate with the PSG[^actigraph] and `81%` overall accuracy[^actillume] on much bigger populations than this experiment.

 NeuroOn's campaign openly criticized wrist-based accelerometers, claiming that *"The competition?
 They must be dreaming!" (...)
 "Accelerometer is less precise than biological signal processing"*  [^kickstarter].
 After through analysis - it doesn't seems so.

 ### Contrast with current claims

 The initial Kickstarter campaign[^kickstarter] was full of unfounded claims, neuro-buzzwords and outright misinformation[^misinformation].
-The team even promoted NeuroOn with *"Wanna sleep 2 hours/day ASK ME :)* t-shirts[^tshirts].
+The team even promoted NeuroOn with *"Wanna sleep 2 hours/day ASK ME :)"* t-shirts[^tshirts].
 After years in development and Facebook battles with skeptics IntelClinic was forced to back off from many of them.

 NeuroOn's *Final* Press Release reads: